-Students must maintain a GPA of 3.0, a "B", to continue in good academic standing.
+Graduate students must maintain a General Point Average (GPA) of 3.0, or a B, to continue in good academic standing.
 Students who do not maintain a 3.0 average are placed on probation.
-Students on probation must achieve a semester GPA of at least 3.0 in the semester following being placed upon probation and must achieve an overall GPA of at least 3.0 within two (2) semesters.
+Students on probation must achieve a semester GPA of at least 3.0 in the term following being placed upon probation and must achieve an overall GPA of at least 3.0 within two (2) semesters.
 Failure to maintain this standard will result in suspension from the program.
-Students who receive a grade of "F" will be suspended from the program.
-Only two grades of "C" may be applied toward graduate degrees at Pfeiffer University.
+Students who receive a grade of F will be suspended from the program immediately.
+In addition, only two grades of C may be applied toward graduate degrees at Pfeiffer University.
 If a student who has previously been suspended from the program fails a second course or falls below a GPA of 3.0 for a second time, the student is dismissed from the program.
 Once dismissed, a student may not re-enter Pfeiffer.